Common questions for vocational programs at DWC

 What does a free re-take mean and am I eligible?

+Students are welcome to register for their free class retake within 1 year of their original class date using discount code RETAKE100 at checkout.
 Re-take eligibility expires one(1) year after the start date of the initial class.

 What's the difference between public and private training?